 A BEAUTIFUL, VIBRANT NIGHTMARE

 When the stage has flowers on it, you know you’re not in for a normal Metal show.
 And Deafheaven is far from your typical Metal band.
 While they’ve been steadily growing in popularity, gaining a dedicated fanbase, even grabbing a Grammy nomination for “Honeycomb” this year, they’ve also gained their share detractors.
 Often labeled as ‘Hipster Metal’, whatever the hell the means.
-They’ve
+They’ve defied what a metal band can sound like, combining guttural vocals with melodic, beautiful music, that will snap your neck with how fast it goes from soft to frenetic blast beats and a cacophony of guitars.

 This all translates into one of the most intense live shows I’ve ever seen.
-Singer George Clarke’s presence is a mix of
+Singer George Clarke’s presence is a mix of bat out of hell energy we’ve come to expect of metal singers and a presence and poise similar to Nick Cave.
+To say he’s captivating to watch is an understatement.
+He commands the audience’s attention.

 This tour package is nothing short of impressive, bringing genre pushing bands together.
 Hopefully both headliners come back through with something equally interesting next time.